 Major William Webb purchased 31.2 acres on the St. Johns River in Mandarin in 1875.
-He built a home, barn and 1,000-foot dock extending into the St. Johns River.
+He built a home, barn, and 1,000-foot dock extending into the St. Johns River.
 Major Webb cultivated oranges, potatoes, tomatoes, cucumbers, strawberries and beans.
 The farm produce was shipped north on steamships that regularly stopped in Mandarin.
-Major Webb played an active role in the community, which by 1881 had a population of 1,200 people, 300 white residents and 900 black residents.
+Walter Jones, proprietor of the Mandarin Store and Post Office, moved his family to the homestead in the early 1900s and his family members occupied the property until 1992.

 The City of Jacksonville acquired 10 acres of Major Webb’s original homestead from the descendants of Walter Jones in 1994 for the purpose of creating the city’s first historical park.
 The Mandarin Museum & Historical Society operates the park facilities under a contract with the city.
 The park opened to the public in August 2000 and is today home to the Mandarin Museum, the St. Joseph’s Mission Schoolhouse for African-American Children, and other historical structures, including the 1875 Webb Farmhouse, the 1876 barn, the Losco Winery, and the Wheeler Sawmill.
 Following restoration, the Webb Farmhouse opened for public tours in August 2002.
 The Mandarin Museum & Historical Society has furnished the house to reflect family life during the late 1890s and early 1900s.
 Guided tours are available by advance reservation.

 In addition to the museum buildings and historical structures, the park also includes a nature trail along a riverfront boardwalk, a picnic area, and restrooms.